Harrisinho17/Airbnb_Aus_Bris_DataProject/ReadME.md

 [[Host and Property Insights Deshboard](https://public.tableau.com/app/profile/alexander.harris7255/viz/HostandPropertyInsightDashboard_17262409787800/Dashboard1)]

 ### Revenue and Pricing Optimization
-9. **What pricing strategy can maximize revenue for different types of properties in Brisbane?**
+1. **What pricing strategy can maximize revenue for different types of properties in Brisbane?**

-10. **How can dynamic pricing models be implemented to adjust prices based on demand, seasonality, and competitor pricing?**

-11. **Which listings are underpriced or overpriced based on similar properties in the same area?**
+2. **Which listings are underpriced or overpriced based on similar properties in the same area?**

 ### Competitive Analysis
-12. **How does the performance of Brisbane’s Airbnb market compare to other major Australian cities like Sydney or Melbourne?**
+1. **How does the performance of Brisbane’s Airbnb market compare to other major Australian cities like Sydney or Melbourne?**

-13. **What market share do top Airbnb hosts have in Brisbane, and how does it affect competition?**
+2. **What market share do top Airbnb hosts have in Brisbane, and how does it affect competition?**

-14. **What are the top-performing listings in terms of revenue, and what characteristics do they share?**
+3. **What are the top-performing listings in terms of revenue, and what characteristics do they share?**